About the degree programme

 How we select

-We invite the top scoring 750 applicants (approximately) to attend a half-day assessment day (interview) either virtually or at Edinburgh Medical School.
+We invite the top-scoring 800 applicants (approximately) to attend an assessment day (interview) either at Edinburgh Medical School or online.

 We make offers soon after the final assessment day.
 As a result of the level of competition for places, many high-quality applicants are unsuccessful.
 We inform some unsuccessful applicants (those with low selection scores) on an ongoing basis throughout the selection process of their status.